zeng-github01/Mekanism/README.md

   + ports the recipe change for enriched alloy from iron to steel
   + also adds a new configfile for mek:ce configs
   + fixes gui settings for mek generators and mek tools
++ fixes an npe crash for cables #103

 #### KasumiNova
 + New factory sort algorithm for MekCE by KasumiNova